accellera-official/cci/examples/README.txt

 Introduction
 ------------
-This README provides an overview of the Accellera/CCI package examples and how to build and run them.
+This README provides an overview of the Accellera CCI package examples and how to build and run them.
 The build is branched from systemc-regressions/ package's verify.pl script.